pratikrathore8/scalable_gp_inference/README.md

 ```

 This will run the Bayesian optimization experiments with the specified lengthscale and seed on the device specified in the command.
 We run our experiments using lengthscales 2.0 and 3.0, 1 GPU, and seeds 0, 1, 2, 3, and 4.

+## Instructions for reproducing the figures/tables
+> [!IMPORTANT]
+> You will have to change `ENTITY_NAME` in `plotting/constants.py` to your Weights & Biases entity name.

+To reproduce the figures/tables in the paper, you can use the following Python scripts and Jupyter notebooks:
+- `plotting/plot_gp_inf.py`: This script generates the plots for the GP inference experiments.
+- `plotting/plot_parallel_scaling.py`: This script generates the plots for the parallel scaling experiments on the taxi dataset.
+- `plotting/gp_inf_table.ipynb`: This Jupyter notebook generates the table for the GP inference experiments.
+- `plotting/bo_table.ipynb`: This Jupyter notebook generates the table for the Bayesian optimization experiments.

+## License
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.